Deciding whether to buy a halogen oven or an air fryer? After trying both, we think there's no competition

 Which is cheaper?

-I tried the JML Halowave which costs £59.99 and has a large 10.5 litre capacity.
-Halogen ovens are very attractively priced and you can buy one for as little as £45.
+In 2022, I tried out the JML Halowave which cost £59.99 at the time of writing, with a large 10.5 litre capacity.
+It's now available for £36.00 from Argos, showing that halogen ovens are still very attractively priced.
 They’re certainly the cheaper option, which is a big draw.

 Air fryers by comparison are expensive.
 I used a combination of three different air fryers during the process of writing this article, the Lakeland Digital Compact Air Fryer which is £89.99, the Tefal EasyFry 3-in-1 which is just under £200 and has a 6.2 litre capacity, and I also used the Ninja Foodi Health Grill and Air fryer, the most expensive of the bunch at £235.